gonzalobg/cpp_memory_model/README.md

 # Forward progress tests

 Work in progress.
-Written in C++ rather than `.litmus` format.
+For now, written in C++ rather than `.litmus` format.

-To run compile and run them all do `./tests/fwd_progress/build-all.sh run`.
-Depends on GNU timeout and clang.
+To run compile and run them all do `./ci/run_rt`.